 She is the adviser for the National Association for Black Journalists and the Organizational Communication Association.

-Andrew Albritton, a senior majoring in Economics/Legal Studies, is from the small town of Morgan City, LA.
+Andrew Albritton, a senior majoring in Economics/Legal Studies, is from the small town of Morgan City, Louisiana.
 He graduated valedictorian in 2013, and since starting at UL has gotten involved in a wide variety of campus organizations, including Sigma Chi fraternity, the Interfraternity Council, Student Orientation Staff, Student Leadership Council, The Big Event, and the Student Government Association.
-He credits the Emerging Leader's Summit, which he attended in 2015 as an inductee of the Alpha class, with helping him to develop the leadership and networking skills necessary to be a successful student leader.
+He credits the Emerging Leader's Summit, which he first attended in 2015 as an inductee of the Alpha class, with helping him to develop the leadership and networking skills necessary to be a successful student leader.

 Interfraternity Council, Office of Student Engagement and Leadership, Student Leadership Council, UL Lafayette Alumni Association and Student Government Association.